 Have you ever seen a child in a store react to something they want in the store?
-They walk by a toy that they can’t live without.
+They walk by a toy and now they can’t live without it.

 I know this all too well with my girls.
 What happens when you tell them no?
 They cry and complain, something you deal with, and then they get home and forget all about the item they wanted.

 This is something that’s easier said than done since adults have better memories than children.
 If you have the urge to buy something, try and wait for 30 days before you purchase it.
 This not only allows time for the urge to pass, but it also allows you time to think about if you really need it.

 I’ve had to do this several times for the same thing before.
 I feel like every time Apple releases a new iPad I want one.